Skeli789/Complete-Fire-Red-Upgrade/README.md

 - Mega Evolution system is not working.
 - It is advised to use [DPE-gen-9](https://github.com/Shiny-Miner/Dynamic-Pokemon-Expansion-Gen-9) with it.
 - If you want to see how potential this expansion would have in future read [this](https://github.com/Shiny-Miner/CFRU-expansion/blob/Experiments/todo.md)
+- Please don't try to use leon rombase on it as it already contains items + more